jmd-dk/concept/_sources/tutorial/beyond_matter_only.rst.txt

 suppression is larger in the simulation power spectrum than in the linear one.
 This is due to inhomogeneities forming in the dark energy species itself, the tug on matter we have not incorporated into the simulation.
-This effect is enlarged as we :ref:`have specified <params-dynamical-dark-energy>` a low dark energy sound speed ``'cs2_fld'`` (given in units of the speed of light squared, :math:`c^2`).
+This effect is enlarged as we :ref:`have specified <param-dynamical-dark-energy>` a low dark energy sound speed ``'cs2_fld'`` (given in units of the speed of light squared, :math:`c^2`).